sbb-design-systems/lyne-components/src/components/sbb-journey-header/readme.md

 The `sbb-journey-header` is a component used to display the journey's details.

-### Origin and destination

 The component has two required properties, named `origin` and `destination`, which represents the two ends of the journey.
 An icon is placed between them: if the property `roundTrip` is set to false (default), the icon is an arrow pointing to the `destination`, otherwise it is a double arrow to display the round-trip.

 ```html
 <sbb-journey-header origin="Point A" destination="Point B" />